It was midnight. My husband (the night owl in our relationship) heard my feet on our stairs and, before I even came into his sight, said—

 But dangit, I didn’t want to give it up!
 It’s more convenient to read using my Kindle app… It’s so delicious to watch a show in bed… It’s really, really hard to resist that final check-in on Instagram.

-There are other downsides too, like how easy it is to slide into a late night scrolling spiral on social media, which does nothing good for my mind or heart.
+There are other downsides, too, to using screens before bed, like how easy it is to slide into a late night scrolling spiral on social media, which does nothing good for the mind or heart.

 But like any normal human, I resisted the idea of shutting my electronics down early.